THE SABER GUILD CHARTER

-Global Costume Consular is an official member appointed by the Global Council and the Membership Director (MD).
+Global Costume Consular is an official member appointed by the Global Council and the Costume Director (CD).

 The GCC appointment shall be for a one year term beginning July 1st ending June 30th or until a GCC is removed or resigns.

 - Procedure for Appointment: Each June 1st, the application process will open for consideration for any anticipated vacancies.
 Incumbent GCCs do not need to reapply if they wish to continue their tenure for an additional year.
 The pool of applicants for consideration for GCCs will come from official members that have served as a Temple LCC.
 Applying LCCs must not have had any disciplinary actions within the last 12 months to qualify.
 Applying LCCs will need to write up a short narrative explaining their experience and interest in becoming a GCC and submit it to the Costume Director no later than June 15th.
 The Global Council will then rate and rank the applications by June 25th.
 A selection will be made by June 30th.
 Those selected will be appointed on July 1st to begin their one year term.
 An appointed GCC may continue acting in their role as LCC for their Local Temple (see paragraph ii).

 - Duties for the GCC: The GCCs are overseen by the Costume Director.
 The GCCs are responsible for the approval of costume submissions from Local Temples.
 The GCCs will monitor the Official Member Submission Forum on the Saber Guild Forums.
 The GCCs are responsible for the evaluation of costumes that are submitted for consideration.
 The GCCs are responsible for assisting in the establishment of new costume standards and updating the existing standards.
 The GCCs are responsible for providing constructive feedback on all costume submissions with the exception of submittals from their own local temples.
 The GCC should assist the LCCs in answering initial costume design questions, materials selection, costume component selections, and all costume standards questions.